peterpeterparker/daviddalbusco.com/src/portfolio/deckdeckgo.md

 # DeckDeckGo

-DeckDeckGo is an open source web editor for presentations, documents and blog posts.
-It enables anyone with any type of devices (desktop, mobile or tablets) to easily create, present and share content.
+DeckDeckGo is a project of mine that is now deprecated.
+It was an open source web editor for creating presentations, documents, and blog posts.
+It used to enable anyone, regardless of their device type (desktop, mobile, or tablet), to easily create, present, and share content.

 ![A screenshot of the DeckDeckGo editor](/images/portfolio/screenshots/deckdeckgo.webp)